rampart.utils¶

 where r

-the loop count.
-The Function will be called repeatedly until it
+The Function will be called repeatedly until it returns false

 .